 The calculation of the PLD is based on the “ex-ante” dispatch, that is, it is calculated using planned information, prior to the actual operation of the system.
 The values are determined on a weekly basis for each load level, based on the Marginal Cost Operation, limited by a maximum and minimum price in force for each calculation period and for each sub-market.

-From January 2021, the PLD will be calculated on an hourly basis by means of a new computational model that will bring greater detail to the energy system and its operational restrictions.
-The model will optimise the hydro-thermal dispatch of the current operating week on a daily basis and will identify the price of energy for all 24 hours of the following day.
+From January 2021, the PLD was calculated on an hourly basis by means of a new computational model that will bring greater detail to the energy system and its operational restrictions.
+The model will optimize the hydro-thermal dispatch of the current operating week on a daily basis and will identify the price of energy for all 24 hours of the following day.

 In view of the above, it is expected that the projections of the system operation will approach the reality of energy production and consumption, considering an increasingly diverse electric matrix, with the increase in participation of intermittent, solar and wind renewable sources.